Updated: May 18, 2026

 Why it works:

-Explaining how your song was made gives fans a deeper connection to your process.
-These kinds of posts also do double duty because they connect with fans and show off your skills to potential collaborators.
+Explaining how your song was made lets fans form a deeper connection to your process.
+These kinds of posts actually do double duty because they connect with fans and show off your skills to potential collaborators.
 Plus, educational content tends to perform well on platforms like YouTube, TikTok, and Instagram.

 How to create it: